 If your typical Christmas morning is a wild roller coaster ride that peters out after 10 minutes of frenzied unwrapping, perhaps it’s time to instill some new traditions.
 Here are seven holiday activities to slow down and make the morning more magical and memorable for both you and your children.

 Santa Proof: On Christmas morning, your children will adore finding “evidence” that Santa was at their home.
 Write a letter from the jolly man, track muddy boot prints through the kitchen, or leave a lone jingle bell out in the driveway (it fell off a reindeer, of course!).
+Then in the morning, make their dreams come true when you hire a real beard Santa to appear on your doorstep.

 Open the Presents Slowly: If by slow, you’re thinking in the time it takes to sip a cup of coffee, try again!
 My husband’s family opened presents throughout the entire day, taking breaks for meals and church.
 He says that he loved the anticipation of this tradition — and it helped him appreciate each gift more.